MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADUser.md

 For a list of supported types for \<value\>, type `Get-Help about_ActiveDirectory_ObjectModel`.

+Note: For String parameter type, PowerShell will cast the filter query to a string while processing the command.
+When using a string variable as a value in the filter component, make sure that it complies with the [PowerShell Quoting Rules](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_quoting_rules).
+For example, if the filter expression is double-quoted, the variable should be enclosed using single quotation marks:
+**Get-ADUser -Filter "Name -like '$UserName'"**.
+On the contrary, if curly braces are used to enclose the filter, the variable should not be quoted at all: **Get-ADUser -Filter {Name -like $UserName}**.

-Note: PowerShell wildcards other than *, such as ?, are not supported by the **Filter** syntax.
+Note: PowerShell wildcards other than \*, such as ?, are not supported by the *Filter* syntax.

-Note: To query using LDAP query strings, use the **LDAPFilter** parameter.
+Note: To query using LDAP query strings, use the *LDAPFilter* parameter.

 ```yaml
 Type: String